-Serial Lover (1996) - At the rolling of the credits for this French film one line is, "The 'Rebels take over the Death Star with Claire' scene has been removed"
+Serial Lover (FR 1996) - At the rolling of the credits, "La scène où les Forces Rebelles envahissent l'Étoile Nore avec Claire."
+(The 'Rebels take over the Death Star with Claire' scene has been removed.)

-Sertoli, Sertoli, Sertoli (2009) - References the Death Star's laser canon sequence.
+Sertoli, Sertoli, Sertoli (UK 2009 short) - References the Death Star's laser canon sequence.

-Seven (Se7en) (1995) - Mills (Pitt) says to Somerset (Freeman) about the killer: "Just because the killer has a f@$^*&g library card doesn't make him Yoda"
+Seven (Se7en) (1995) - Mills (Pitt) says to Somerset (Freeman) about the killer: "Just because the killer has a f*cking library card doesn't make him Yoda"

 Sex and the Single Alien (1993) - Has a Star Wars style crawl.